Parents

 Kerang South has a very active parents club which fundraises for the school through a variety of activities.
 Parents club provides an opportunity for parents/families to become involved in school life and also build friendships with people who share common interests and concerns.
 The committee is highly valued organisation within our school that performs an extremely significant role in the raising of funds and school community spirit.

-Our joint Presidents in 2021 are: Leah Ferrari and Allisha Wilkinson.
+Our President in 2024 is: Leah Ferrari.
 The members meet for either a meeting at the school or a dinner meeting to discuss upcoming events and work with our Principal, Business Manager and Teachers to run the events.

 Our Parent club helps: